-4 The wire is connected to a meter box that keeps track of how much electricity is being used.
-There are wires in your house connected to outlets.
-These outlets let you plug in your boom box, television set or any thing else electrical.
+4) The wire is connected to a meter box that keeps track of how much electricity is being used.
+There are wired in your house connected to outlets.
+These outlets let you plug in your TV, charge your phone, or anything else electrical.
 What an amazing journey electricity takes to get to your home!